|Office Nr.||71d, main building, 1st floor|

 |Phone||+41 31 631 49 24|

-I am a plant ecologist interested in the processes governing the assembly of plant communities and species coexistence.
+I am a plant and conservation ecologist interested in the processes governing the assembly of plant communities and species coexistence.
 I am particularly interested in the determinants of plant rarity and commonness, as well as invasion success or failure.
 I love multitrophic interactions and I am excited about the role of natural enemies and mutualists in structuring plant strategies and communities.

 Chronosequence island system in northern Sweden: Islands differ in fire history due to lighting strike – some islands are therefore more nutrient rich than others (as fire releases nutrients).
 A cool study system to investigate ecological theories along a soil fertility gradient!

 Collecting insects on an island in northern Sweden.
 Are there more or less herbivores with increasing nutrient concentration in the soil?